|Balfour’s touch-me-not, Kashmir balsam||Status LU: casual. 1st record: LU <1995, ITW 2016.|

-Importance and distribution in Luxembourg
+Status and distribution in Luxembourg

+Impatiens balfourii has its origins in the west Himalayan region (Grey-Wilson 1983).
 This species of the Balsaminaceae family was simultaneously introduced in 1901 at the Jardin des plantes de Montpellier and the Botanical Garden of Edinburgh (Adamowski 2009).
-It is cultivated in Europe as an ornamental plant since the beginning of the 20th century; in Luxembourg it is grown for example in the Jardin méditerranéen in Schwebsange.
-Nowadays the species is naturalised in major parts of South and Central-Europe (Adamowski 2009, Schmitz & Dericks 2010).
+It has been cultivated in Europe as an ornamental plant since the beginning of the 20th century; in Luxembourg it is grown, for example, in the Jardin méditerranéen in Schwebsange.
+Nowadays the species is naturalised in major parts of south and central Europe (Adamowski 2009, Schmitz & Dericks 2010).

-ISEIA Protocol: B1 (3+3+3+1) = Watch List.
+B1 (3+3+3+1) = Watch List.
 First assessed 16 February 2017 by Yves Krippel and Christian Ries.